Zelhorst92/GeKnoQu/README.md

 An extra feedback for answering a question correct or incorrect could play an appropriate sound.
 This ofcourse should be optional for the user if the user wants to play with sound or not.

+### Supportive comments

+It would be nice to have a compliment system in the endgame, giving the user a witty comment as extra feedback on the score the user got.
+'*Well done, you almost got a perfect score!*','*Not so good, only one correct answer...*', to name a few examples.

 [Back to top](#table-of-content)

 # Technologies